RyanMcG/incise/README.md

 ## Get excited (or don't)

-There are more exciting things out there than another static website generator.
-That said if the following items sound like good ideas to you then you may like incise:
+One more static website generator might not be the world's most exciting development.
+That being said, if the following items sound like good ideas to you then you may like incise:

 * Use Clojure ✓